Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/README.md

  <tr>
  <td align="center"><a href="./11-ai-engine-emulation-waveform-analysis/">Versal Emulation Waveform Analysis</a></td>
  <td>
-This tutorial demonstrates how you can use the Vivado logic simulator (XSIM) waveform GUI, and the Vitis analyzer to debug and analyze your design for a Versal ACAP.</td>
+This tutorial demonstrates how you can use the Vivado logic simulator (XSIM) waveform GUI, and the Vitis analyzer to debug and analyze your design for a Versal adaptive SoC.</td>
  </tr>
  <tr>
  <td align="center"><a href="./13-aie-performance-analysis/">AI Engine Performance and Deadlock Analysis Tutorial</a></td>